angelal14/SoC/README.md

 ## **Questions**
 1. Why does it give me this error: 'NoneType' object has no attribute 'draw' for my Sprite self.you.draw()?
 I initialized the sprite in the initializer, set it up in setup(), and called .draw() on it... but it is still apparently NoneType?
 What does that mean?
-2. Is there any way to make a “GET” function that gets the center of a Sprite?
+2. Is there any way to make a “get” function that gets the center of a Sprite?
 (Even while it moves?)
 Can't seem to find any online.
 3. How to change text to Bold, change the font, or center the text?
 Whenever I write bold=True in creating text, it doesn't actually bold it..
 4. Relating to Question3, is there a way to update text, like a set_text() function?
 That way, you don't have to re-create text in the same location repeatedly?
 5. How do you prevent the character from running over a table/chair/tree?
 I know you can check for collision...and then call stop() on the character?